carlos8f/bot18/README.md

+## CARLOS APPEARS TO HAVE BEEN ASSIGNED TO PERMANENT HOUSING FOLLOWING HIS ARREST EARLIER THIS MONTH,
+## I WOULD NOT RECOMMEND ANY BETA PURCHASES UNTIL SUCH A TIME AS HE IS ABLE TO CONTINUE DEVELOPMENT

 ![Bot18](https://bot18.net/assets/bot18_logo_light.png)

 Bot18 is a high-frequency cryptocurrency trading bot developed by [Zenbot](https://github.com/DeviaVir/zenbot) creator [carlos8f](https://github.com/carlos8f).
 More information available from the [bot18.net website](https://bot18.net/).